History of Sparta: Peloponnesian League

 Early in the 6th century BC, the Spartan kings Leon and Agasicles made a vigorous attack on Tegea, the most powerful of the Arcadian cities.
 For some time Sparta had no success against Tegea and suffered a notable defeat at the Battle of the Fetters—the name reflected Spartan intentions to force the Tegea to recognise it as hegemon.
 For Forrest this marked a change in Spartan policy, from enslavement to a policy of building an alliance that led to the creation of the Peloponesian League.
 Forrest, hesitantly attributes this change to Ephor Chilon.
-In building its alliance, Sparta gained two ends, protection of its conquest of Mesene and a free hand against Argos.
+In building its alliance, Sparta gained two ends, security of its conquests in Mesene and a free hand against Argos.
 The Battle of the Champions won about 546 BC (that is at the time that the Lydian Empire fell before Cyrus of Persia) made the Spartans masters of the Cynuria, the borderland between Laconia and Argolis.

 In 494 BC, King Cleomenes I, launched what was intended to be a final settling of accounts with the city of Argos – an invasion, with the capture of the city itself, as the objective.
 Argos did not fall but her losses in the Battle of Sepeia would cripple Argos militarily, and lead to deep civil strife for some time to come.
-Sparta had come to be acknowledged as the leading state of Hellas and the champion of Hellenism.
-Croesus of Lydia had formed an alliance with it.
-Scythian envoys sought its aid to stem the invasion of Darius; to Sparta, the Greeks of Asia Minor appealed to withstand the Persian advance and to aid the Ionian Revolt; Plataea asked for Sparta's protection; Megara acknowledged its supremacy; and at the time of the Persian invasion under Xerxes no state questioned Sparta's right to lead the Greek forces on land or at sea.
+Sparta had come to be acknowledged as the leading state of Ancient Greece and the champion of Hellenism.
+Croesus of Lydia formed an alliance with Sparta and Scythia sent envoys requesting Spartan aid to stem the invasion of Darius I of Persia; to Sparta, the Greeks of Asia Minor appealed to withstand the Persian advance and to aid the Ionian Revolt; Plataea asked for Sparta's protection against Thebes; Megara acknowledged its supremacy; and at the time of the Persian invasion under Xerxes no city state questioned that Sparta's place as leading the Greek forces on land or at sea.